 Are you new to gardening?
 And looking for ideas for beginning your own home garden?
-I’m sharing awesome tips for getting started with vegetable gardening for beginners.
+I’m sharing vegetable gardening for beginners tips and resources to help you on your journey.

 I know that when I started my first garden, I was a bit overwhelmed by all of the options and processes.